pip-webui/pip-webui-tutorial/step1/Readme.md

 ### Configure Typescript

-Create **tsconfig.json** file in the root folder and define configuration for typescript build tasks:
+Create a **tsconfig.json** file in the root folder and define its configuration for typescript build tasks:

 ```javascript
 {